nunopenim/SolarSystemOpenGL-Windows/README.md

 ## How to render

 The following guide is for the Windows Operating System, using Visual Studio 2019 (Community Edition is fine).
-There is also a [Linux version](https://github.com/nunopenim/SolarSystemOpenGL-Linux) of the project.
+There are also a [Linux version](https://github.com/nunopenim/SolarSystemOpenGL-Linux), and a [macOS version](https://github.com/nunopenim/SolarSystemOpenGL-macOS) of the project.

 First make sure that you have OpenGL installed and ready (GLEW and GLFW are essential.
 A lightweight version of GLM is already included).
 Secondly, you clone this repository via Visual Studio 2019.
 On the top bar make sure that you have selected "x86", if you use a x64 operating system.
 Then click on the "Local Windows Debugger" button.
 Some warning will appear, after a while a white window will also appear.
 Soon the stars can be seen.
 Use WASD to move and the mouse to look around :) Enjoy.